-The Most Reverend Bishop Kevin W. Vann
+The Most Reverend Kevin W. Vann

-Bishop of Diocese of Orange
+Bishop of Orange

 Bishop Kevin W. Vann was born on May 10, 1951 in Springfield, Illinois.
 He is the oldest of six children of William M. Vann Jr. and Theresa Jones Vann.
 He is a graduate of Springfield’s St. Agnes Grade and Griffin High Schools.
 He attended Springfield College and earned a Bachelor of Science in Medical Technology from Millikin University, located in Decatur, Illinois.
 After working three years as a medical technologist, he entered the seminary in 1976, spending a year at the Immaculate Conception Diocesan Seminary in Springfield and four years at Kenrick Seminary in St. Louis, Missouri, majoring in theology.